What You Need to Know About Asbestos Exposure

 Phillips Law Group is committed to fighting for the rights of asbestos victims who are now seeking compensation.
 The legal process can be difficult and require evidence to prove your case, but that’s why you should leave things to us while you focus on recovery.

 We are among the largest consumer law firms in Arizona with a proven track record.
-Over the past 26 years, we have helped our clients win over $750 million in damages.
+Over the past 26 years, we have helped our clients win over $1 billion in damages.
 When we take on your case, our team of experienced attorneys will not stop fighting for you until justice is served.

 Call Phillips Law Group today at (800) 706-3000.
 We are available 24/7 for a free consultation at your convenience.